zhuhanglibaba-max/optimization_group_project/README.md

 ├── picker.py: The file for datasets and models choices.
 ├── ploter.py: The file for plotting the training curves.
 ├── sgd_trainer.py: Training with SGD.
 You can run it directly.

+You can using the following command line to run the project:
+`python Adam_based.py`
+or with parameters, here is an example:
+`python Adam_based.py --datasets cifar10 --models resnet`
+`python nsgd_trainer.py`
+`python sgd_trainer.py`